-This is known as enjoying small pleasures, but some of this is deemed a ‘condition’: known as an autonomous sensory meridian response, ASMR, and is enjoyed by millions online.
+The above is enjoying small pleasures, but some of this is deemed a ‘condition’: known as an autonomous sensory meridian response, ASMR, and is enjoyed by millions online.
 (No neuroscience explains it yet, it might not even be a ‘condition’ deviating from medical norms).
-Prior to a Google search three months ago, I bundled it under some vague (perhaps imagined, psychosomatic) instances of hormone fluctuations or auditory synesthesia—feeling sound as though touch, and touch as though sound.
+Prior to a Google search three months ago, I bundled it under some vague (perhaps imagined, psychosomatic) instances of hormone fluctuations or auditory synaesthesia—feeling sound as though touch, and touch as though sound.
 But it wasn’t that; it was ASMR.
 And easily confirmed by testing on the many YouTube videos by ASMR practitioners.
-Videos with very disconcerting nonsensical titles like ‘Prom Dress Fitting ASMR Measuring Crinkling’ and ‘Sleep Inducing Haircut’ and ‘ASMR Cozy Babblebrook Inn’.
+Videos with very disconcerting nonsensical titles like ‘Prom Dress Fitting ASMR Measuring Crinkling’ and ‘Sleep Inducing Haircut’ and ‘ASMR Cosy Babblebrook Inn’.

 Watching these videos is, for me, comedic and a little frightening while admittedly pleasurable.
 Frightening because treats for the senses are delivered via a device by a stranger, comedic because it seems silly and taboo to my normalised behaviour, and disconcerting because sharing something so sensual, yet pretty innocent, with strangers feels very very bizarre.
 What intellectuals, who have become voices in my head, would say about it intrigues: Baudrillard on us enjoying a copy of a copy, or Adorno on the unhealthy aspect of mass culture waylays me.
 But most especially just how strange it is with them looking and feigning kindness by tilting head to the side and whispering in ordinarily loud situations like that of getting a haircut “is this your first time at my salon [intense stare]” as though you are the first-person camera in a scary and weird tape.
 Merely enjoying a woman from Portland Oregon sensually talk about her cats and attending a flower show feels quite random, quite out of place in my life.

 Sometimes near-sexual roleplay is a key part, with the situations played out by performers who are in positions of authority (innkeeper, vampire, hairdresser) yet choose to mummy or daddy—care—for you in dulcet or mellifluous tones.
 Notably, there are more mummies than daddies: a gender preponderance.
-It all feels very silly: like a wet dream for Freud.
+It all feels very silly: like a manual for a Freudian thesis.
 But it always arouses curiosity be it bewilderment or enjoyment, from whoever I have asked to watch.
 The eyebrow rise, the eye-twitch and exasperated ‘what the hell is this?’ always amuse.

 Though calling such ‘weird’ is merely due to what I am used to from parochial experience; weird too often means the bad kind of different whereas to her video viewer and herself, she is normal and, perhaps, I am the one who is odd.
 Different does not mean bad.
 Different does not mean wrong.
 The vampire fetish being merely a metaphoric extension of ravenous love and sharing each other’s body taken to incredible, and because of its pre-victorian origin surprisingly racy, extremes is not that weird.
-The popularity of her videos, then, with occasional sadomasochist ASMR themes does make sense among a wider web of cultural metaphors—which takes for a given the huge success of, bestiality and necrophilic tinged, Twilight.
+The popularity of her videos, then, with occasional sadomasochist ASMR themes does make sense among a wider web of cultural metaphors—which takes for a given the huge success of, bestiality and necrophiliac tinged, the Twilight sage for example.

 Nevertheless, our culture prizes the visual to the deficit of the other senses; tellingly, we assume people watch for the painting rather than the auditory sensory experience of painting.
 Painting as a verb rather than a noun or adjective is what viewers value.
 Indeed, where other media like motion cameras and high-grade recorders provide—an albeit selective—duplicate of reality to the senses, graphic arts are valuable for the participatory imagination of their consumer; what the audiences bring to the experience themselves, rather than receive wholesale by the artist.
 Instead of a sensation given all-at-once by a camera shot, with a painting beholders must imagine and feel themselves into what is happening and the nuances of form in a way now (judging by the thirty-second average viewing of the Mona Lisa) quite lacking.
 If we are, as the Stoics believed and Shakespeare espoused, what we give our attention to, we are missing out on much of what we could be.
 In our culture, for one, the pleasures of screen-watching and reading eclipse touch, scent, quiet sounds, motion.